bellalee03/Scheme-Interpreter/README.md

 # Scheme-Interpreter
-I have constructed an interpreter for a subset of the Scheme language, necessitating a deep comprehension of lexical and syntactic analysis, along with intricate input parsing skills.
+In this project, I have constructed an interpreter for a subset of the Scheme language, necessitating a deep comprehension of lexical and syntactic analysis, along with intricate input parsing skills.

 I have developed features of the Scheme Interpreter, including:
 - symbol evaluation, calling built-in procedures, and definitions